pft/sl-apckey25mk2/readme.md

 When a loop is blinking quickly, it is waiting, e.g. to record.

+### Groups (Zynthian only)

+The first 5 'global' pads contain five groups.
+You can use them for grouping loops used for chorus/verse/bridge etc.

+If loops are assigned to a group pad pressing that group pad will unmute its loops and mute all other loops.

 ### Soft keys

 Solo + any loop pad (toggle-)soloes that loop.